 - A goalie must stay on the goal line for a penalty kick

-- A goalie can change places with another player during a game as long as the referee is informed
+- A goalie can change places with another player during a game if the referee is informed

 Each of these 8 rules is put in place for a reason.
 Let’s look at them in more detail now and hopefully by the end of this article you will feel confident knowing every rule in soccer that a goalie must follow.